An average newborn sleeps much of the day and night, waking only for feeds.

 - While babies should sleep on their backs, other positions can be used during the time babies are awake.
 Babies can be placed on their stomachs while awake to help develop muscles and eyes and to help prevent flattened areas on the back of the head.

-According to this report, bed – sharing or co-sleeping may be hazardous for babies in certain conditions.
-The report advises the following :
+Bed – sharing or co-sleeping may be hazardous for babies in certain conditions.
+The advises were :

 - Place the infant’s crib near parent’s bed for more convenient breastfeeding and parent contact.